MuckT/data-structures-and-algorithms/javascript/code-challenges/linked-list/README.md

   Arguments: none
   Returns: a string representing all the values in the Linked List, formatted as:
   "{ a } -> { b } -> { c } -> NULL"
+- `append`
+  Arguments: value
+  Returns: nothing
+  Adds a new node to the end of the linked list
+- `insertAfter`
+  Arguments: value, nextValue
+  Returns: nothing
+  Inserts a new node after the node with the specified value
+- `insertBefore`
+  Arguments: value, nextValue
+  Returns: nothing
+  Inserts a new node before the node with the specified value

 Any exceptions or errors that come from your code should be semantic, capture-able errors.
 For example, rather than a default error thrown by your language, your code should raise/throw a custom, semantic error that describes what went wrong in calling the methods you wrote for this lab.